qasxxsaq/1724project/README.md

 Detailed plans and work distributions can be found in the below section: Tentative Plan.

 ## Tentative Plan
 Our project timeline is approximately four weeks from March 1 to 28.
 The specific assignment of team members (A and B) will be finalized during Phase 1 after further discussion and detailed planning.
-We mainly divide the development process into four phases based on the following task allocation:
+We mainly divide the development process into four phases:

 Phase 1: System Design & Project Setup (week 1- March 1 to 7)
 During the first phase, we will: